 - Each of the vertices meets the three faces and three edges.

-- The edges opposite to each other in a cube are parallel.
+- The edges opposite to each other are parallel.

 1. If the value of the side of the cube is 10cm, then find its surface area and volume.